-3.2.4.18.
-Audibility of Alarm Systems (See Note A-3.2.4.18)
+3.2.4.20.
+Audibility of Alarm Systems

-- (9) Audible signal devices within a dwelling unit or a suite of residential occupancy shall be connected to the fire alarm system - (a) in a manner such that a single open circuit at one device will not impair the operation of other audible signal devices on the same circuit that serve the other dwelling units or suites of residential occupancy, or - (b) on separate signal circuits that are not connected to the devices in any other dwelling unit, public corridor or suites of residential occupancy.
-(See Note A-3.2.4.18.(9) and (10)) - (10) In a building or part of it classified as a residential occupancy - (a) separate circuits shall be provided for audible signal devices on each floor area, and - (b) audible signal devices within dwelling units or suites of residential occupancy shall be wired on separate signal circuits from those not within suites of residential occupancy or dwelling units.
-(See Note A-3.2.4.18.(9) and (10). - (12) Audible signal devices, within dwelling units that are wired on separate signal circuits in accordance with Clause (10)(b) need not include a means for manual silencing as required by sentence (8) provided the fire alarm system includes a provision for the automatic signal silence within dwelling units, where - (a) the automatic signal silence cannot occur within the first 60 s of operation or within the zone of initiation, - (b) a subsequent alarm elsewhere in the building will reactuate the silenced audible signal devices within dwelling units, - (c) after a period of not more than 10 min. the silenced audible signal devices will be restored to continuous audible signal if the alarm is not acknowledged, and
+- (10) Audible signal devices within a dwelling unit or a suite of residential occupancy shall be connected to the fire alarm system, - (a) in a manner such that a single open circuit at one device will not impair the operation of other audible signal devices on the same circuit that serve the other dwelling units or suites of residential occupancy, or - (b) on separate signal circuits that are not connected to the devices in any other dwelling unit, public corridor or suites of residential occupancy. - (11) In a building or part of it classified as a residential occupancy, - (a) separate circuits shall be provided for audible signal devices on each floor area, and - (b) audible signal devices within dwelling units or suites of residential occupancy shall be wired on separate signal circuits from those not within suites of residential occupancy or dwelling units. - (13) Audible signal devices, within dwelling units that are wired on separate signal circuits, need not include a means for silencing as required by sentence (9) provided the fire alarm system includes a provision for the automatic signal silence within dwelling units, where, - (a) the automatic signal silence cannot occur within the first 60 s of operation or within the zone of initiation, - a subsequent alarm elsewhere in the building will reactuate the silenced audible signal devices within dwelling units, - (c) after a period of not more than 10 min. the silenced audible signal devices will be restored to continuous audible signal if the alarm is not acknowledged, and - (d) the voice communication system referred to in article 3.2.4.23. has a provision to override the automatic signal to allow the transmission of voice messages through silenced audible signal device circuits that serve the dwelling units.

-(d) the voice communication system referred to in Article 3.2.4.22. and 3.2.4.23.has a provision to override the automatic signal silence to allow the transmission of voice messages through silenced audible signal device circuits that serve the dwelling units.
-(See Note A-3.2.4.18.(12))
+(See Appendix A.)

-Appendix A-3.2.4.18.(12) Separate Signal Circuits
+Appendix A-3.2.4.20.(13) Separate Signal Circuits

-Sentence 3.2.4.18.(9) in combination with sentence 3.2.4.18.(10) require separate audible signal circuits for dwelling units.
+Sentence 3.2.4.20.(10) in combination with sentence 3.2.4.20.(11) require separate audible signal circuits for dwelling units.
 It allows the designer the option to wire the audible signal devices in a dwelling unit on an individual circuit that serves each suite only or to wire the audible signal devices in a common circuit that serves the dwelling units within the floor area and is separate from the circuit that serves the audible devices outside the dwelling unit.
-Compliance with either of the above two options would meet the intent of a separate circuit required in sentence 3.2.4.18.(12).
+Compliance with either of the above two options would meet the intent of a separate circuit required in sentence 3.2.4.20.(13)